Communities

 a couple of websites which seem to hint to the questions as being more than binary (at least I make t...

-rosends‭ wrote about 3 years ago · edited about 3 years ago
+rosends‭ wrote over 3 years ago · edited over 3 years ago

 That last one is the one I linked in my question, and what led me to ask the question: they say that, but when I looked it up in Yoma, it didn't seem so clear to me.